Want a greener, healthier lawn? It all starts with knowing how and when to fertilize your lawn.

 End Note

-It can be difficult to know just how many times to fertilize your lawn.
+It can be challenging to determine the optimal frequency of lawn fertilization.
 It is best to try to fertilize your lawn two to three times a year.

-In terms of seasonality, the best time to fertilize a lawn is in March or April to promote growth after frost has melted, in July as a summertime boost, and in September or October before the winter weather approaches.
+In terms of seasonality, the best times to fertilize a lawn are in March or April to promote growth after the frost has melted, in July for a summertime boost, and in September or October before winter weather approaches.

 If there are any more questions about how to fertilize your lawn or what products are right for your lawn, Johnson’s Ace Hardware can help you answer all your lawn maintenance needs.